inafergra/inafergra/README.md

 ### Cool software I've helped develop

 During my time at Pasqal I've helped develop different software projects, usually implementing the various propietary algorithms designed at Pasqal.
 Some of these algorithms include e.g. a quantum implementation of Physics Informed Neural Networks  ([Differentiable Quantum Circuits](https://arxiv.org/abs/2011.10395)) or a quantum optimization algorithm based on the extremal learning framework ([Quantum Extremal Learning](https://arxiv.org/abs/2205.02807)).
-Unfortunately, most of these algorithms implementation will remain closed source for the time being.
+Unfortunately, most of these algorithm implementations will remain closed source for the time being.

 Some of the open source projects I regularly contribute to are [Qadence](https://github.com/pasqal-io/qadence), a python SDK for neutral atom quantum computing, and its extension package [Qadence-libs](https://github.com/pasqal-io/qadence-libs).